Matildadl/to-do-list/README.md

  * priority from 1->
 * Easy to read with the different colour on tasks.

-### user stories:
+### User Stories:
-* first time user: easy access and easy to understand
+* First Time User: Easy access and easy to understand.
+* First Time User: List tasks.
+* First Time User: Delete task

-* returning user: use it to have priorities on tasks
+* Returning User: Use it to have priorities on tasks.
+* Returning User: Delete task with priorities.

-* frequent user: ( need future feuture) want to save task to later.
+* Frequent User: ( need future feuture) Want to save task-list to later.

 <hr>